DavidVieria/Computer_Networks/project/sprint3/planning.md

 ## 🔒 ACLs

-Deverá ser implementada uma firewall estática no router de cada edifício, utilizando **Access Control Lists (ACLs)**.
+A static firewall should be implemented on the router of each building, using **Access Control Lists (ACLs)**.
-A sua configuração será testada depois de concluídas as principais funcionalidades, de modo a não interferir com os serviços já operacionais.
+Its configuration will be tested after the main functionalities are completed, so as not to interfere with the already operational services.

-### ✅ Objetivos a Cumprir
+### ✅ Objectives to Achieve

-As ACLs deverão obedecer à seguinte sequência de regras:
+The ACLs should follow the following sequence of rules:

-1. **Prevenção de spoofing**
+1. **Spoofing Prevention**
-   Bloquear todo o tráfego de entrada com destino a IPs atribuídos ao próprio router.
+   Block all incoming traffic destined for IPs assigned to the router itself.
-2. **Permissão de tráfego ICMP**
+2. **ICMP Traffic Permission**
-   Permitir `echo-request` e `echo-reply` em todas as interfaces, para diagnóstico e monitorização.
+   Allow `echo-request` and `echo-reply` on all interfaces, for diagnostics and monitoring.
-3. **Proteção da DMZ**
+3. **DMZ Protection**
-  - Bloquear qualquer tráfego com destino à DMZ, exceto:
+  - Block any traffic destined for the DMZ, except:
     - DNS (UDP/TCP 53)
     - HTTP (TCP 80)
     - HTTPS (TCP 443)
-  - Permitir todo o tráfego de saída da DMZ para o exterior.
+  - Allow all traffic from the DMZ to the outside.
-4. **Restrição de acesso ao router**
+4. **Router Access Restriction**
-   Bloquear tráfego dirigido ao router, com exceções para:
+   Block traffic directed to the router, with exceptions for:
   - DHCP (bootpc → bootps)
   - TFTP (UDP 69)
   - VoIP / ITS (TCP 2000, SIP UDP/TCP 5060)
   - OSPF
-  - Regras de NAT estático (HTTP, HTTPS e DNS para a DMZ)
+  - Static NAT rules (HTTP, HTTPS, and DNS for the DMZ)
-5. **Permissão de tráfego legítimo**
+5. **Legitimate Traffic Permission**
-   Autorizar a comunicação entre VLANs internas e o acesso ao exterior, conforme as políticas de rede.
+   Authorize communication between internal VLANs and access to the outside, according to network policies.

-### 🔧 Implementação Técnica
+### 🔧 Technical Implementation

-As ACLs serão definidas com nomes claros e aplicadas nas respetivas interfaces do router:
+The ACLs will be defined with clear names and applied to the respective router interfaces:

-- `INTERNET_ACL` – aplicada à interface de entrada da backbone (VLAN 382)
+- `INTERNET_ACL` – applied to the incoming interface of the backbone (VLAN 382)
-- `WIFI_ACL`, `VOIP_ACL`, `GROUND_FLOOR_ACL`, `FLOOR1_ACL` – aplicadas às interfaces das VLANs internas correspondentes
+- `WIFI_ACL`, `VOIP_ACL`, `GROUND_FLOOR_ACL`, `FLOOR1_ACL` – applied to the interfaces of the corresponding internal VLANs

-Cada ACL terminará com `deny ip any any`, reforçando a negação por omissão e garantindo maior clareza na política de segurança.
+Each ACL will end with `deny ip any any`, reinforcing the denial by default and ensuring greater clarity in the security policy.

 ---